johnonline35/hubspot-simple-sync/README.md

 # HubSpot Simple Sync

 A zero-bullshit SDK that makes HubSpot feel like a modern API.
-Think Stripe-level DX, but for CRM operations.

 ## Installation